 upon green hills and ice girdled water beneath the Polar Star

-Description fragments from Issac Isreal Hayes’s expedition journal Open Polar Sea represent the thrill and wonder of adventure as well as his personal exploration into the spirituality of light; where objects are simultaneously a physical thing and a psychological image.
+Description fragments from Issac Isreal Hayes’s expedition journal Open Polar Sea represent the thrill and wonder of adventure as well as his personal exploration into the spirituality of light; where objects are simultaneously a physical thing and a psychological sensation.
 8x10” silver gelatin photographic paper was exposed with these landscape descriptions and then nostalgically stacked and bound with silk ribbon.
-Over time, these unprocessed photographic images will fade and eventually disappear.
+Over time, these unprocessed photographic images fade and disappear just as the projected future of the landscapes depicted.

-I explore the negative impact of “man’s need” to control the landscape through the hybridization of photography and environmental sculpture.
-With a need to control, a negative image was placed on the environment to shape and control “Nature” as it grew within the open forms.
-Removing the negative shows the positive image of sculpted nature as well as allow the sun to reclaim the intervention.
+Exploring the negative impact of “man’s need” to control the landscape I hybridize photography, biology and environmental sculpture.
+A negative image is placed on the environment to shape and control “Nature” as it grew within the open forms.
+When the negative e was removed the positive image of nature remained…until the sun reclaimed the intervention.

 Multiple recurring photographic visual elements, used in communicating the “image” of Finland, were identified after analyzing a cross-section of tourism materials.
 Using these iconic images as inspiration, I created descriptive text images of the Finnish landscape, which were then photographed onto color film.